ecmwf/qubed/README.md

+> [!WARNING]
+> This project is under development and not yet feature complete or tested.

+> [!WARNING]
+> This project is BETA and will be experimental for the forseable future.
+Interfaces and functionality are likely to change, and the project itself may be scrapped.
+DO NOT use this software in any project/software that is operational.

 # Q<sup>3</sup> Quick Querying of Qubes

 This repostitory contains a collection of components designed to deliver user friendly cataloging for datacube data.
 The STAC Server, Frontend and a periodic job to do tree compression can be deployed together to kubernetes using the [helm chart](./helm_chart).
 Thise deployment can then be accessed either via the Query Builder Web interface or the python client.